piyeldev/piyeldev/README.md

-- 👋 Hi, I’m @FrankyCraftr
+- 👋 Hi, I’m @FrankyCraftr, Game and Software Developer.
-- 👀 I’m interested in ...
-Python, Java, C++
-- 🌱 I’m currently learning ...
-Python, Java, C++
-- 💞️ I’m looking to collaborate on ...
-Projects
-- 📫 How to reach me ...
-Contact me on Facebook https://www.facebook.com/fielfranco.degamo/
+- 👀 Programming is HARD, But YOU✨can DO IT!😊

 <!---
 FrankyCraftr/FrankyCraftr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.